TfTHacker/obsidian42-text-transporter/README.md

 Learn more about Text Transporter: https://tfthacker.com/transporter or follow me at https://twitter.com/tfthacker for updates.

+# Help with Text Transporter

+There are a number of new requests in the Issues database.
+If you are interested in helping expand the functionality of Text Transporter, please take a look at the Issues database and see if there is something you can help with.
+I am always looking for Pull Requests to help improve Text Transporter from the community.

 You might also be interested in a few products I have made for Obsidian:

 - [Canvas Candy](https://tfthacker.com/canvas-candy) - The Canvas Candy Vault is a set of tools specially designed for use with the canvas feature of Obsidian.
 With over 40+ decorations, you can add new dimensions to the cards on your canvas.